 A conviction for animal cruelty can lead to steeper penalties, including:

-Individuals may also have their pets removed from their care if they are convicted of animal cruelty.
+Individuals may also have their pets removed from their care if convicted of animal cruelty.

 Considering Defenses for Leaving a Pet Unattended in a Vehicle

 You do not have to take on PC 597.7 charges in California alone.
 A criminal defense lawyer in Los Angeles may be able to help you handle these accusations.
-Generally, building a defense for PC 597.7 charges involves demonstrating that your animal was not in danger.
-This could involve showing that:
+Generally, building a defense against PC 597.7 charges involves demonstrating that your animal was not in danger.
+Take a look at three of the most common arguments used against this charge.

 You Were Not Going to Leave Your Animal Alone for Long